ryanzhere/Ryan_Thomas_Philips/README.md

 been proposed in humans based on pharmacological, clinical, and neuroimaging studies.
 However, recently this distinction has been challenged.
 In humans, a few translational studies have shown no differential activation of the CeA and the BNST to discrete and diffused cues.
 These findings have been bolstered by a meta-analysis that did not support the CeA-BNST dissociation (Chavanne & Robinson, 2021).
-My approach would be to analyze resting state and task-based fMRI data to investigate these circuits, using a dynamic time warping machine- learning pipeline I have recently developed (Philips et al., 2021).
+Our approach would be to analyze resting state and task-based fMRI data to investigate these circuits, using a dynamic time warping machine- learning pipeline I have recently developed (Philips et al., 2021).